Rumindu/my-notes/React-native-net-ninja/2setup.md

-* According to the latest Reactnative documentation **No need to install expo cli globally now**
+* According to the latest React native documentation **No need to install expo cli globally now**
 * `npx create-expo-app myproject` // 'myproject' is project name then
   `cd myproject`